-Through courses, workshops and an online magazine, Bringing Words to Life inspires children and adults in the North East to find their voices through the written word.
-Its founder, Melanie Cornish, was a student at SSE Yorkshire & North East on the Lloyds Bank Social Entrepreneurs Start Up Programme 2014-15.
+- Organisation: Through courses, workshops and its online magazine, b**p, Bringing Words to Life inspires children and adults to find their voices through the written word.

 Mary J Blige, Busta Rhymes, Ice Cube – just a handful of the big names Melanie Cornish interviewed when living in Manhattan as a music journalist.
 But all that changed in 2007, when Melanie swapped New York for Newcastle to provide a British education for her daughter.